openresty/srcache-nginx-module/README.markdown

 Installation
 ============

-It is recommended to install this module as well as the Nginx core and many other goodies via the [ngx_openresty bundle](http://openresty.org).
+It is recommended to install this module as well as the Nginx core and many other goodies via the [OpenResty bundle](http://openresty.org).
 It is the easiest way and most safe way to set things up.
 See OpenResty's [installation instructions](http://openresty.org/#Installation) for details.

 Alternatively, you can build Nginx with this module all by yourself:

 * Grab the nginx source code from [nginx.org](http://nginx.org), for example, the version 1.9.3 (see [Nginx Compatibility](#compatibility)),
-* and then apply the patch to your nginx source tree that fixes an important bug in the mainline Nginx core: <https://raw.github.com/openresty/ngx_openresty/master/patches/nginx-1.4.3-upstream_truncation.patch> (you do NOT need this patch if you are using nginx 1.5.3 and later versions.)
+* and then apply the patch to your nginx source tree that fixes an important bug in the mainline Nginx core: <https://raw.github.com/openresty/openresty/master/patches/nginx-1.4.3-upstream_truncation.patch> (you do NOT need this patch if you are using nginx 1.5.3 and later versions.)
 * after that, download the latest version of the release tarball of this module from srcache-nginx-module [file list](https://github.com/openresty/srcache-nginx-module/tags),
 * and finally build the Nginx source with this module
 ```nginx